 See all problems of the 2010 Honda Accord.

-The vehicle was a 2005 Honda Accord.
+The contact owns a 2005 Honda Accord.
 While driving the vehicle intermittently stalls without any prior warnings.
 The vehicle has been taken to the dealer several times.
 His vehicle was repaired According to recall #07v097000 (fuel system, gasoline:delivery:fuel pump) .
 However the repair did not remedy the failure.
 The dealer then updated the ecm.
 A week later the failure resurfaced.
 A technician had to repair the wiring harness from underneath of the ignition, but the vehicle continued to fail.
 The manufacuturer was notified, but no assistance was provided.
 The failure and current mileages were 68,0000.
-This problem occurred on 10/02/2009.

 See all problems of the 2003 Honda Accord.

-The car is a 2001 Honda Accord.
-The vehicle identification number (VIN) of the car was 1HGCG16551_.
 Car wouldn't start and stuck in park.
 Diagnosed as wiring harness that rubbed against body and melted.
 Car has not been in an accident.
 Seems defective to me and should be covered!.
-This problem occurred on February 26, 2006.

 See all problems of the 2001 Honda Accord.

-VIN of the vehicle was 1HGCG165XY_.
 My Honda Accord ex 6 cyl has a problem but was not included in NHTSA recall 04v256000.
 The dashboard lights go on and off at night, exactly as described.
 If I play with the dimmer control I can get the dashboard lights to go on and off.
-It was Monday, January 24, 2000 when this wiring issue occurred.

 See all problems of the 2000 Honda Accord.

-The vehicle is a 1997 Honda Accord.
-The VIN of this vehicle is 1YBE12E5C8_.
 When starting up the vehicle will overheat, and the consumer can smell wires burning.
 When taking the vehicle to the shop the dealer can't find the problem.
-It was November 12, 1998 when this wiring issue happened.

-The car involved is a 1997 Honda Accord.
 Consumer received a recall notice in October of 1998 and was told by the dealer that his vehicle was not recalled.
 However, consumer received another recall notice (98v-231) on may of 1999 and called the 800 number on the recall and was told that the vehicle was recalled.
 The recall was for a wire harness that could short circuit, and cause possible fire in the engine compartment.
 Possible injuries may have occured due to false information from dealer.
-It was Thursday, Oct.
-1, 1998 when this wiring issue occurred.

 |Problem Category||Number of Problems|